SBU-BMI/quip_distro/README.md

 2. [git](https://git-scm.com) should be installed.
 3. QuIP requires access to a folder (data folder) on the host machine to store whole slide tissue images and the database.
 You should have read/write permissions to the folder.
-4. The installation scripts and the QUIP softwar has been tested on Linux systems and with Google Chrome browser.
+4. The installation scripts and the QuIP software has been tested on Linux systems and with Google Chrome browser.
 5. The following three ports should be open to use the web-applications: 80, 6002, 3000.